Institution

 Empowering Social Entrepreneurship

-Reaching Out to the Needy
+Reaching Out to Those in Need

 Supporting Well-being

-Uplifting Youth
+Uplifting Youths

 Our not-for-profit gifts aim to Connect People, Uplift Communities, Protect our Planet, and Advance Capabilities, in Singapore, Asia, and beyond.